Lullabot/lmm/README.md

 Logical MySQL Manager
 =====================

-A set of scripts for branching and switching active MySQL databases using LVM.
+A set of scripts for branching and checking out active MySQL databases using LVM.

 Primary Features
 ----------------

 * Instant cloning of MySQL databases.
-* Instant switching of the active MySQL database.
+* Instant checking out of a branched MySQL database.
 * Automatic handling of LVM snapshot management.

 Quick start